 Gloucestershire GL54 5YL

-The booklet can also be purchased from outlets in places on or near the route, such as Winchcombe (TIC, Food Fanatics, Keelings Newsagents), Evesham (TIC) and Sedgeberrow (Village Stores).
+The booklet can also be purchased from outlets in places on or near the route, such as Winchcombe (TIC, Food Fanatics, Keelings Newsagents) and Evesham (TIC).